Navigating a Remote HPC System

 The first and most important question should be where have we actually logged into?
 Sometimes, when connecting to a remote machine, we have the misconception that we somehow turned on this giant computer and now we have access to ALL of it.
 However, the reality is much different.
 You can check the name of the host by typing:

-Judging by the output, we are definitely on the remote machine, however we logged into something known as a login node or head node.
+Depending on the machine you have logged into, you will have a different hostname.
+Judging by the output above, we are definitely on the remote machine, however we logged into something known as a login node or head node.
+Large ARC systems will generally distinguish between login and compute nodes.
 As shown by the sketch below, login nodes serve as an access point to the cluster.
 The login node is well suited for uploading and downloading files, setting up software, and running quick tests.
 It should never be used to run any computations.

 The reason login nodes should never be used to run heavy computations is that most likely, other users are logged into the same node.
 Type the command: